 Kristi Panik, MD, is a psychiatrist in private practice and on the clinical staff of the University Student Health Services at UC Berkeley, Calif.

 Laurel Parnell is a psychologist, author, consultant, and EMDR trainer who has trained thousands of clinicians internationally.
-The author of numerous books, including the forthcoming Attachment-Focused EMDR: Healing Relational Trauma, she maintains a private practice in San Rafael, California.
+The author of numerous books, including the forthcoming Attachment-Focused EMDR: Healing Relational Trauma, she maintains a private practice in San Rafael, Calif.

 Terry Patten is the co-author, with Ken Wilber, of Integral Life Practice.
 He is a pioneering innovator, advancing the evolutionary edge of spirituality as well as a facilitator of intimate collective awakening.
 He has a lifelong commitment to social activism.